astrasb/Strongyloides_RNAseq_Browser/README.md

 Please note: the download step for runURL/runGitHub takes a substantial amount of time.
 We recommend downloading this archive and running the application locally.

 ## App Features
-The *Strongyloides* RNA-seq Shiny App enables users to browse publically available *Strongyloides* bulk RNA-seq datasets and perform on-demand analyses including differential expression and gene set enrichment.
+The *Strongyloides* RNA-seq Shiny Browser enables users to browse publically available *Strongyloides* bulk RNA-seq datasets and perform on-demand analyses including differential expression and gene set enrichment.
 Data from the following species are currently included: *S. stercoralis*, *S. ratti*, *S. papillosus*, and *S. venezuelensis*.
 The app permits browsing RNA-seq data in two modes:

   1. Browse by Life Stage Mode
   2. Browse by Gene Mode